 - Can I drop a course after the “last day to drop with W” day?
 All adds and late withdrawals at that point require a Dean’s signature.
 Late withdrawals are based on extenuating and documented circumstances; poor performance does not constitute an extenuating circumstance.

 - Can I only take BCT 494BI to fulfill the Integrative Experience (IE) requirement?
 Although we prefer you take the BCT-specific capstone course BCT 494BI, with approval of your advisor you can take any other, approved IE course instead.
-Some examples are: NRC 490S, NRC 494ED, or ENVSCI 445.
+Some examples are: NRC 490S, NRC 494ED, ENVSCI 445, or UWW 310 (online).

 - What is meant by the 60-credit CNS requirement?
 All courses from CNS majors count toward the 60 science credit count plus those courses from non-CNS majors with a Gen-Ed designation of BS, PS or R2, as well as a few others.
 There is a list of non-CNS courses that count toward the requirement on the CNS web site.